roywkc/project-manager/README.txt

+## Project Manager Interview Question
+This repo is not maintained.

 Assumptions:
 - MongoDB is local
 - Experts are not a separate DB model yet (model created ahead of time for future useages)